mary0L/Hustle-Hamster/Planning/Project-Plan.md

 **Journey.Cloud**\
 Journey.Cloud is a tracking app that also works as a cloud app.
 You can journal, add photos, videos, track your mood and see how this has changed over the last month.
 This app is more similar to a social media cloud that combined with a tracking app, which is somewhat more complicated.
 However, tracking mood and being able to look back over how the user's mood has changed over a certain amount of time is something we want to develop.

+### Customer interest
+Many studies have been done and proven that there are so many benefits to daily journaling.
+Despite this many people either don’t journal or don’t have the time to fit this into their daily schedule.
+With our app we propose a command line “Chatbot” that makes journaling an easy and positive experience!
+This way the journaling can be done simple, just after doing work and will prompt users to answer either yes/no or pick a number rating on a scale.
+This way we can still get valuable user information, without asking the user to think too hard.
+It will be an easy wind-down and reflection of the day.

 ## Project details
 **Our Group**: Hustle Hamsters\